NikhilPS1995/Hamiltonian-Neural-Networks/README.md

 ## List of classes
 - ``` MLP ``` class defines the multi layer perceptron (feedforward neural network) that takes in the generated data and predicts the Hamiltonian function
+The value of 'N' can be changed to modify the width of each of the hidden layers.
 - ``` HNN ``` class defines the outer network for the ```MLP``` network. ```HNN``` calls ```MLP``` and finds the gradients of the Hamiltonian function.
 These gradients are used to find the loss with respect to the numerical derivatives calculated from the data.

 ## Working with the code